Successful Submission Guide

 Originality in your submission will help it get accepted in two ways.
 First, it is not just helpful but essential that the submission’s contribution be original, going beyond any work already reported in other journals or conference proceedings.
 Second, reviewers will often give credit for original approaches adopted in conducting the work, particularly if these contributed strongly to the work’s success.

-To demonstrate the originality of your contribution you should make sure to cite prior work (including your own) in the relevant area.
+To demonstrate the originality of your contribution, you should make sure to cite prior work (including your own) in the relevant area.
 If possible, explain the limitations in this work that your contribution has overcome.
 Make sure also to cite publications that have had a major influence on your own work.
 Lack of references to prior work is a frequent cause for complaint – and low rating – by reviewers.
-At the same time, long list of references does not show engagement with previous scholarship.
+At the same time, long lists of references do not show engagement with previous scholarship.
 As a rule of thumb, citations should be well integrated with the narrative of the paper.
 Note that reviewers are being asked to set the context for their review by identifying relevant past work; you can help them do this.
 You can also make it easier for them to check your references by concentrating on papers in easy-to-find publications.
 Allow adequate time for this part of your submission’s preparation.

 While originality in methods is not required for acceptance, reviewers do appreciate novelty and elegance in conducting the work, particularly if they can see how it simplified the work, or could help others conduct work of a similar kind or both.
 Thus, you may receive credit for an original way of collecting data during a study, or of choosing a means of evaluating a design, or of overcoming a weakness found in a new design.
 A few examples of such originality in your work will probably strengthen your submission; however, a plethora of them could drown out the central contribution.

-In particular, algorithms or analysis should be described in significant detail.
+Algorithms and statistical analyses should be described in significant detail.
 Wherever possible, it’s fine to save space by referring the reader to prior work for particular steps in your analysis, so long as the overall approach remains readable.
 Pseudocode is extremely helpful where algorithmic contributions are involved.

 Describing the Work Clearly

 Try to write clearly and concisely, avoid jargon, organize the submission to flow logically and smoothly, provide the right level of detail, and make good use of figures to support the text.
-You might be surprised at the number of reviewer complaints about written presentation.
+You might be surprised at the number of reviewer complaints about written presentations.
 Describing your work involves not only writing good prose, but also providing a good structure that helps the reader follow the explanation.
 The text should be supported with figures and tables where appropriate; these should be clear and easy to understand.
 Papers and Notes may use colour figures, but they should be usable when printed in black and white.

 Although all presentations at HRI are made in English, HRI is a conference with an international audience – and an international panel of reviewers.
 Submissions must be written in a language that effectively communicates across national and cultural boundaries.
 When authors are not native speakers of English, reviewers try to assess the quality of the work independently of language issues, but good English always helps.
 If you are not a native English speaker but have access to those who are, it is a good idea to ask them to proof-read your submission before you submit it.
 Professional proofreading services are available as well: if you are a non-native speaker, consider that the cost of a proofreader is likely vanishingly small compared to the cost of the time you and your colleagues have put into your work.